uloydev/golang-api-boilerplate/README.md

 # golang-api-boilerplate
 >golang-api-boilerplate is template for built web api with golang programming language to aim best performance and speed of development.
+Feel free to use this boilerplate for your project
 ## used package
     - gofiber
     - gorm